intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 * Errors in implementations, or confusion about semantics can thereby be masked.

-* As a result, errors can become entrenched, forcing other implementations to be tolerant of those errors.
+* These errors can become entrenched, forcing other implementations to be tolerant of those errors.

 An entrenched flaw can become a de facto standard.
 Any implementation of the